 Checks made payable to Fayette County Education Fund, Inc. with a donation designation on the memo line can be mailed to: Fayette County Education Fund, Inc., 310 West Oyler Avenue, Oak Hill, WV 25901.

-Student Festival Scholarships Available to students grades 6 - 12 and college, for a Single-Day package during our spring Festival to be immersed in environmental education under the instruction of the expert guides in the field and in presentations.
+Student Festival Scholarships Available to students from grade 6 through college, for a Single-Day package during our spring Festival to be immersed in environmental education under the instruction of the expert guides in the field and in presentations.
 Students under age 18 must have a guardian present.
 The scholarships are awarded by the Fayette County Education Fund and made possible through donations.
 After verification and acceptance, students may register for one single day gold standard trip of their choice.
 Lodging is not included.
 Included: dinner and evening presentation the day before the chosen field trip; one Gold Standard field trip any day of the week with breakfast, field trip transportation, lunch, popcorn presentation, dinner and evening presentation the day of the field trip.
 For scholarship information and application requests, please Contact Us.

 Leadership Fayette County Free program for selected Fayette County high school juniors to promote essential leadership qualities while providing first hand experiences in the business, government, and tourism sectors of Fayette County, West Virginia.
 Send your donation by mail or by PayPal.
 Read More